 The official airport bus for passengers of Turkish Airlines (THY) and other domestic flights is run by Havaş.

 Anyone can use their service.
 The bus departures are timed with the arrival of domestic flights.
 There are flights more or less throughout the day so it is pretty good coverage in the summer season.
 The service runs all year.

-Be warned you may also have a lengthy waiting time if you arrive outside normal times.
+Be warned you may also have a long waiting time if you arrive outside normal times.

 Click here for the Havaş bus timetable

-The driver will drop you anywhere along the bus route but will not deviate off it.
+The driver will drop you anywhere along the bus route but will not deviate from it.